qdread/glmm-workshop-dec2022/README.md

+---
+title: December 2022 R Statistics Training Workshop
+---

-# A practical toolkit for mixed models in R
+- **What:** "A practical toolkit for mixed models in R": USDA ARS southeast area statistics training workshop

-**What:** "A practical toolkit for mixed models in R": USDA ARS southeast area statistics training workshop **When:** Thursday, December 8 - Friday, December 9, 2022, 9:00 AM-4:00 PM (Eastern time) **Who:** open to any ARS personnel in the Southeast area **Where:** Raleigh, NC (NCSU Plant Sciences Building, Room 3158, 840 Oval Drive).
+- **When:** Thursday, December 8 - Friday, December 9, 2022, 9:00 AM-4:00 PM (Eastern time)
+- **Who:** open to any ARS personnel in the Southeast area
+- **Where:** Raleigh, NC (NCSU Plant Sciences Building, Room 3158, 840 Oval Drive).
 The workshop will also be livestreamed and recorded.
-**Instructor:** Quentin Read, ARS southeast area statistician
+- **Instructor:** Quentin Read, ARS southeast area statistician

 This site will eventually contain all the course materials.
 It is a work in progress!
 Please check back soon for more information.

+{.biglink}
 [SIGNUP FORM](https://forms.gle/mzk8GVJ42hSFPvCU8)

+{.biglink}
 [COURSE SYLLABUS](syllabus.md)

 ## Directions to workshop location